francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 Source symbol: piece of information exchanged by two endpoints.

-Repair symbol: redundant information constructed from the combination or several source symbols.
+Repair symbol: redundant information constructed from the combination of several source symbols.

 Erasure: loss of one or more entire symbols

-Erasure correction code: algorithm combining one or several source symbols to produce repair symbols and reconstructing source symbols from a given set of source and repair symbols.
+Erasure correction code: algorithm generating repair symbols and reconstructing missing source symbols from a set of source and repair symbols.

-Forward Erasure Correction: process of recovering erased symbols prior their erasure has been identified.
+Forward Erasure Correction: process of recovering erased symbols prior to the detection of their erasure.

-FEC scheme: the conjunction of an erasure correction code and its specific protocol elements required to use this erasure correction code within the design described in this document.
+FEC scheme: the conjunction of an erasure correction code and its specific protocol elements required to use it with the design described in this document.

-Encoder: entity producing repair symbols using an error correction code.
+Encoder: entity producing repair symbols using an erasure correction code.
 The encoder can be a library used by the protocol implementation or a program running in a separate process or machine.

-Decoder: entity reconstructing missing source symbols from received source and repair symbols.
+Decoder: entity reconstructing missing source symbols using an erasure correction code.
 The decoder can be a library used by the protocol implementation or a program running in a separate process or machine.

 # The network channel and the coding channel